temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 ### Review

-Answer the following questions to see if you remember some of the important concepts from this tutorial:
+Answer the following questions to see whether you remember some of the important concepts from this tutorial:

 <details>
 <summary>